errepy/BITRIX_INTEGRATION/Readme.md

  - Cambiar en nombre de : Supervisor (we can have a new user to identify the productivity of the bot 🤖)

+ 3. ## How to GET THE ID OF A DEAL ON THE CRM
+- first you get the ORIGIN_ID of the deal created in asis ai
+- go to https://via.bitrix24.com/rest/1/zbr5bpj2ook4m1m0/crm.deal.list.json?filter[ORIGIN_ID]=2555 (change that origin_id with the pedido in asis ai.)
+- get the deal in CRM and get the ID from the deal.

-3. ## Incomming Webhook to change STAGE_ID from CONTACTADO TO PEDIDO
+4. ## Incomming Webhook to change STAGE_ID from CONTACTADO TO PEDIDO
 - Go to https://via.bitrix24.com/devops/
 - Go to **Automatizar las ventas**
 - Click on **Mueva una negociación a lo largo del embudo de ventas**